General Information

 Cook Country Road 2 to Perent Lake Road

 Take a left onto Cook County Road 2 (Sawbill Trail), which goes north and inland from Lake Superior.
-After a couple of miles this paved road turns to gravel.
-You will pass the Temperance Lake Campground on your left 12 miles outside of Tofte.
+After a couple of miles, this paved road turns to gravel.
+You will pass the Temperance Lake Campground on your left 12 miles outside Tofte.
 Continue another five miles past the campground until you get to the intersection that says the end of Cook Country Road 2.

 Veer slightly left and follow the new road (Some maps still say Cty Road 2, some Sawbill Trail) for about a mile.
 When you come to the next intersection, veer right onto Sawbill Trail (left takes you to Entry Points #36 and #37).